[ prok-ter ]

 Origin of proctor

-Examples from the Web for proctored
+Example sentences from the Web for proctor

 With this step, we are embracing a new phase of Dudley Do-Right behavior—one proctored by computers.Facebook’s Organ-Donor Option Sounds Good, but Should We Be Paranoid About Privacy?|Kent Sepkowitz|May 2, 2012|DAILY BEAST